Abu-BakarYasir/my_slack_mcp/README.md

 # Slack-MCP Toolkit 🪤

 This project is a **Multi-Tool MCP (Model Context Protocol)** server for Slack automation using the [FastMCP](https://github.com/modelcontextprotocol/fastmcp) library.
-It allows you to fetch and process Slack messages using AI agents in workflows like Smithery, CrewAI, or MCP Inspector.
+It allows you to fetch and process Slack messages using AI agents.This project is great example to learn and Build Understanding reagarding MCPs.

 ---